-Since 1983 the Young Writers Workshop has offered students the opportunity to explore new directions in their writing in a supportive, collaborative environment.
+Since 1983 the Young Writers Workshop summer program has offered teens the opportunity to explore new directions in their writing in a supportive, collaborative environment.
 Read More!

 Did you go to Bard College at Simon's Rock Young Writers Workshop?
 Click here to submit your review